evocn/evocn.github.io/content/posts/warofart.md

 To what degree they can be of use to me now I don't know.
 Bryce and I came up with a good rule of thumb for it, though:

-> When you're absolutely stumped, find a resource.
-Otherwise, seek the answer within.
+> Always start within.
+When you're absolutely stumped, find a resource.

 I'll be following this compass for the next while, and will be redoubling my efforts against resistance.
 It's the good fight, and I'm planning on fighting it to the last.